vibhoragarwal/techvibhor/_posts/api_analytics.md

 We need other cloud resources also:

-1\.
-AnalyticsSQS: FIFO queue that would receive API data to persist in time stream database from 'analytics' lambda above
+1\. **AnalyticsSQS**: FIFO queue that would receive API data to persist in time stream database from 'analytics' lambda above

-2\.
-AnalyticsTimeStreamDB: Time stream database
+2\. **AnalyticsTimeStreamDB**: Time stream database

-3\.
-AnalyticsTimeStreamTable: Table under the database; note that we dont write in magnetic store but only memory.
-In memory, only 1 hour old timestamp data can be written (we write instantly !).
+3\. **AnalyticsTimeStreamTable**: Table under the database; note that we do not write in magnetic store but only memory.
+In memory, only 1-hour old timestamp data can be written (we write instantly !).
 We also retain data in magnetic store (cheaper) for 7 days only

-4\.
-AnalyticsAsyncLambdaSNSDestination, AnalyticsAsyncLambdaSNSEmailSubscription1: we also need a SNS topic and an email subscription to this topic to alert developers via email in case this functionality is broken ( since this feature is not exposed via API, users would not report failures)
+4\. **AnalyticsAsyncLambdaSNSDestination**, **AnalyticsAsyncLambdaSNSEmailSubscription1**: we also need a SNS topic and an email subscription to this topic to alert developers via email in case this functionality is broken ( since this feature is not exposed via API, users would not report failures)

-5\.
-AnalyticsS3Bucket: S3 bucket to finally persist the time stream data.
+5\. **AnalyticsS3Bucket**: S3 bucket to finally persist the time stream data.
 In STANDARD tier, we retain data for 2 months, to allow download of data in this period after which data is pushed to INFREQUENT ACCESS tier, where it stays for another 30 days, before being archived in GLACIER.
 The data expires after 1 year of its creation
    There is another lifecycle rule that we run for files under /tmp prefix in this bucket, to delete files after 1 day only !
 This is to support admin requests to download data over a date range, which are zipped and uploaded under /tmp prefix as a zip file, for users to download via signed URL.
 Since this URL is active only for few minutes, we do not need long retention for 'tmp' files, the contents of this prefix are cleaned up automatically in 1 day using S3 lifecycle rules.

-6\.
-AnalyticsDataDownloadSQS: Queue to offload download data requests.
-Main lamdba that received API requests can offload the work to this queue, which can be then processed by 'analytics-download' lambda.
+6\. **AnalyticsDataDownloadSQS**: Queue to offload download data requests.
+Main lambda that received API requests can offload the work to this queue, which can be then processed by 'analytics-download' lambda.

 ```yaml
 Resources:
     AnalyticsSQS:
       Type: AWS::SQS::Queue